How to Create Audio Ads: 8 Tips for Digital Advertising

 - How to write a great audio ad script

-- 8 tips to creating effective audio ads
+- 8 tips for creating effective audio ads

 Audio Ad Distribution Channels

-Audio ads are a flourishing ad format these days, particularly due to an array of audio and voice integrated devices weaving into almost every aspect of our lives.
+Audio ads are a flourishing ad format these days, particularly due to an array of audio and voice-integrated devices that weave into almost every aspect of our lives.

-However, before we get into how you make an audio ad, it would be good to get a proper understanding of the formats and platforms that will best serve your brand:
+Before we get into how you make an audio ad, it’s good to lay the groundwork for the range of formats and platforms that will best serve your brand:

 Media Formats for Audio Ads

 Running your ad on a podcast or sponsoring a podcast is one of the best ways to gain direct and significant brand exposure to your target demographic.
-Podcasts can appear on Spotify, iTunes, Pandora, Buzzsprout, Podbean, SoundCloud and many other channels.
+Podcast ads can be distributed through all of the major audio streaming platforms, including Spotify, iTunes, Google Podcasts, Amazon Podcast, Pandora, Buzzsprout, Podbean, SoundCloud, Stitcher, and many others.

-Having your brand create, sponsor or advertise on an Alexa ‘Skill’ or Google Home ‘Action’ is the second creative way to make sure your brand’s audio ads are making their way into the homes of millions of smart home device owners.
+Having your brand create, sponsor, or advertise on an Alexa Skill or Google Assistant Action is the other creative way to make sure your brand’s audio ads are making their way into the homes of millions of smart home device owners.

 Yes, internet radio is still a thing.
-Although a lot of internet radio users have pivoted to use popular Spotify, Apple Music and Pandora stations or playlists, many are still listening to other internet radio players like NTS Radio, Worldwide FM and Dublab.
+Although a lot of internet radio users have pivoted to use popular Spotify, Apple Music, and Pandora stations or playlists, many are still drawn to internet radio players such as iHEARTradio, NTS Radio, Worldwide FM, and Dublab.

 Audio Blog Posts

 If you’re a brand creating an audio blog post, you can embed your brand’s own audio ads within the audio blog post.
-Check out this article we put together on how to create an audio blog post.
+Learn how to turn your regular blog into an audio blog with these five easy steps.

 Audio Ad Distribution Platforms

-1.5 billion now use Google’s video-sharing platform and many use YouTube to stream music.
-YouTube Red allows users to watch and listen to videos and music free of ads, but only 1.5 million users are paying to use the service every month.
-That means the rest are going to be hearing your audio ads.
-This makes YouTube one of the most powerful platforms for your brand to run an audio ad campaign.
+Over two billion people now use Google’s video-sharing platform, and many also use YouTube to stream music.
+YouTube Premium allows users to watch and listen to videos and music free of ads, with about 30 million users paying to use the service every month.
+That means the rest are going to be hearing your audio ads, making YouTube one of the most powerful platforms for your brand to run an audio ad campaign.

-One of the original internet radio services, Pandora (also known as Pandora Radio), started in 2000.
+One of the original internet radio services, Pandora (also known as Pandora Radio), launched in 2000.

-Pandora is still one of the top three most popular audio streaming platforms in the U.S.
+Over two decades later, Pandora remains one of the top three most popular audio streaming platforms in the United States.

-Pandora offers the strongest lineup and variety of banner, video and audio ads for potential advertisers.
+Pandora offers one of the strongest lineups and a variety of banner, video, and audio ads for potential advertisers.

-Spotify is an audio streaming platform that was started in Sweden in 2006.
+Spotify is an audio streaming platform that was founded in Sweden in 2006.
+It reports that its audio ads generate 60% higher ad recall than more than 1,600 comparable online campaigns.

 TuneIn (also known as TuneIn Radio) is a U.S.-based audio streaming platform.